TheGreyGhost/MinecraftByExample/ReadMeFirst.txt

-  MBE11 - an item with multiple variants - rendered using multiple models and multiple layers MBE12 - an item that stores extra information in NBT, also illustrates the "in use" animation similar to drawing a bow MBE13 - customise Mining behaviour of Blocks and Items - several test classes that show how mining works
+  MBE11 - an item with multiple variants - rendered using multiple models and multiple layers MBE12 - an item that stores extra information in NBT, also illustrates the "in use" animation similar to drawing a bow MBE13 - customise Mining behaviour of Blocks and Items - several test classes that show how mining works MBE14 - an interactive helper tool to adjust the ItemCameraTransforms for your custom item

 TileEntities
   MBE20 - using a tile entity to store information about a block - also shows examples of using NBT storage MBE21 - using the TileEntitySpecialRenderer to render unusual shapes or animations

 Containers (Inventory blocks)
--  MBE30 - a simple container for storing items in the world - similar to a Chest
--  MBE31 - a functional container such as a Furnace or Crafting Table
+  MBE30 - a simple container for storing items in the world - similar to a Chest MBE31 - a functional container such as a Furnace or Crafting Table

 Network
--  MBE60 - send network messages between client and server
+  MBE60 - send network messages between client and server

 How to use this example project-
 A) You can browse directly in GitHub, or alternatively download it as a zip and browse it locally.